smallworldxyz/popinion/popinion.md

 # What is Popinion? ("Public Opinion")

-**Popinion** is a powerful AI tool that helps leaders see the future.
+**Popinion** is a powerful AI tool that helps leaders anticipate potential futures.
 It creates a "Digital Mirror World"—a simulation of your country or society inside a computer.

 In this digital world, thousands of AI agents act like real people.
 By testing ideas in this safe digital world first, leaders can make better decisions in the real world.